zubair-io/cat/README.md

    #### Inputs:
    - `postman_api_key`: Your Postman API key for authentication.
-   - `collection_uid`: The unique identifier of the Postman collection you want to retrieve.
+   - `collection_id`: The unique identifier of the Postman collection you want to retrieve.

    #### Example Usage:
    ```yaml